 Kimball - Main Dining Hall

 With an all-you-care-to-eat servery, food options at Kimball Main Dining Hall include brick oven pizza, a super-food-inspired station, salad bar and dessert (made daily in the campus bakery).
 This beautiful and historic hall is also the best place to meet and relax with friends.
-Recently renovated, it was named number 5 on Bon Appetit Magazine's ranking of "Healthiest College Dining Halls in the Country."
+It's been named to Bon Appetit Magazine's ranking of "Healthiest College Dining Halls in the Country."
 Other options on campus include: Crossroads, with Chop and Top salads, sandwiches and daily lunch specials; and D'Agostino's Cafe, featuring favorites like bagel breakfast sandwiches and handcrafted soups.
 Personally, I'm always at one of the coffee shops around campus!

 St. Joseph’s Chapel